 In Hilbert's sixth question, he asked for the mathematical justification of the relationship between the Boltzmann equation and fluid equations in the context of small Knudsen numbers(\cite{Hilbert1900}, \cite{Hilbert1916}, \cite{Hilbert_}).
-The present works partially answer the hydrodynamic limit of Boltzmann equation.
-In 1971, Sone discussed the hydrodynamic limit of Boltzmann euqation in steady case(\cite{Sone1971}).
-Caflisch and Lachowicz obtained the Hilbert expansion of the Boltzmann equation, which relates it to the solution of the compressible Euler equations for small Knudsen numbers(\cite{Caflisch1980}, \cite{Lachowicz1987}).
+The present work partially answer the hydrodynamic limit of Boltzmann equation.
+In 1971, Sone discussed the hydrodynamic limit of the Boltzmann equation in steady case(\cite{Sone1971}).
+Caflisch and Lachowicz obtained the Hilbert expansion of the Boltzmann equation, which relating it to the solution of the compressible Euler equations for small Knudsen numbers(\cite{Caflisch1980}, \cite{Lachowicz1987}).
 On the other hand, Nishida, Asano, and Ukai proved it using different methods(\cite{Nishida1978}, \cite{Asano1983}).

-We can obtain incompressible Navier-Stokes equation from Boltzmann equation, when both the Mach number and Knudsen number go to zero.
+We can obtain the incompressible Navier-Stokes equation from the Boltzmann equation, when both the Mach number and the Knudsen number go to zero.
 For the small Mach number regime, it is natural to consider the perturbations near the absolute Maxwellian.
 This fact was observed by Sone during the formal expansion for the steady solution(\cite{Sone1971}, \cite{Sone1987}).
 Mathematical results were given among the others.
 Masi, Esposito, and Lebowitz gives short time existence in $\R^d$(\cite{Masi1989}).
-Bardos and Ukai proved incompressible Navier-Stokes limit as a distributional sense using a semigroup theory(\cite{Bardos1991}).
-Golse and Saint-Raymond derived the convergence to the Diperna-Lions renormalized solutions(\cite{Masmoudi2003}, \cite{Lions2001}).
-Recently Guo introduced $L^2-L^\infty$ framework to prove incompressible Navier-Stokes limit to periodic domain and bounded domain(\cite{Guo2006}, \cite{Esposito2018-apde}).
+Bardos and Ukai proved incompressible Navier-Stokes limit in a distributional sense using a semigroup theory(\cite{Bardos1991}).
+Golse and Saint-Raymond derived the convergence to the DiPerna-Lions renormalized solutions(\cite{Masmoudi2003}, \cite{Lions2001}).
+Recently Guo introduced the $L^2-L^\infty$ framework to prove incompressible Navier-Stokes limit for the periodic domain and the bounded domain(\cite{Guo2006}, \cite{Esposito2018-apde}).

-On the other hand, in the context of exterior boundary value problem for the Boltzmann equation, Ukai and Asano studied this problem with fixed Knudsen number(\cite{Ukai1983}, \cite{Ukai1986}, \cite{Ukai2009}).
+On the other hand, in the context of exterior boundary value problem for the Boltzmann equation, Ukai and Asano studied this problem with fixed Knudsen number (\cite{Ukai1983}, \cite{Ukai1986}, \cite{Ukai2009}).
 Xia also demonstrated a similar result with relaxed assumptions using the spectral method(\cite{Xia2017}).
 For hydrodynamic limit, Esposito, Guo and Marra proved the existence of a steady solution in exterior domain(\cite{Esposito2018-cmp}).